-But if you have to buy the book, you aren’t limited to your campus bookstore.
-Check out other used bookstores in your area — it’s a college town, so you stand a fair chance of finding a textbook someone off-loaded after taking the class.
+And you aren’t limited to your campus bookstore.
+Check out other used bookstores in your area — if you’re in a true college town, you stand a fair chance of finding a textbook someone off-loaded after taking the class.

-Obviously, you can also turn to online shopping… but your efforts don’t have to stop at Amazon.
+You can also turn to online shopping, and your efforts don’t have to stop at Amazon.

-You might even consider ordering the international version of your textbook — which, according to AbeBooks, are usually more affordable since they’re “often printed on cheaper paper and are usually softcover.”
+You might even consider ordering the international version of your textbook — which, according to AbeBooks, is usually more affordable since these editions are “often printed on cheaper paper and are usually softcover.”

-As long as it’s still in English, you probably won’t run into too many irreconcilable differences.
+As long as it’s in English, you probably won’t run into too many irreconcilable differences.

-In some cases, your school might make it easy to funnel some of your financial aid specifically towards books.
+Your school might make it easy to funnel some of your financial aid specifically toward books.

-And if you’re having trouble affording books even after taking out loans, it’s worthwhile to chat with your financial aid officer.
+And if you’re having trouble affording books even after taking out loans, it’s worthwhile to chat with a financial aid officer.
 More aid might be available to you.

 9. Use Scholarship or Grant Money

-Although you’ll have to check the terms individually, most scholarships allow funds to be used for buying textbooks.
+Although you’ll have to check the terms individually, most scholarships can be used to buy textbooks.

 Some organizations also provide textbook-specific scholarships.